hyperledger/cello/docs/tutorial.md

 ## Use auto-mode to provision chains

-It will be difficult if you have numbers of chains to create manually.
-Cello provides automatic ways to save the time.
+It will be difficult if you have a numbers of chains to create manually.
+Cello provides automated ways to save time.

-* Use the host action dropdown menu: The Fillup button will fill the host full with chains till its capacity, while the Clean button will clean all unused chains from the host.
+* Use the host action dropdown menu: The Fillup button will fill the host full with chains until its at capacity, while the Clean button will clean all unused chains from the host.
-* Use the Autofill checkbox: In the host configuration, you can find a `Autofill` checkbox, which will automatically  watch the host and keep it's full with chains to the capacity.
+* Use the Autofill checkbox: In the host configuration, you can find a `Autofill` checkbox, which will automatically watch the host and keep it full with chains to the capacity.

 Try these methods as you like.